Faculty: K. Koffel, M. Rigoni-McCormac+, M. Prault+.

 ART 351.
 Graphic Design II.
 (3) A continuation of Art 201, Graphic Design I, with an emphasis on website production software and the elements of graphic design, conceptual visual communication, typography, and layout design as it relates to website design and publishing.
 Prerequisite: Art 201.

 ART 402.
 Printmaking.
 (3) An introduction to basic printmaking processes, materials, and techniques, including historical background and significance.
 Emphasis is placed on the production of multiple reproductions using monoprint, relief cut, intaglio, serigraphy, and lithography.
 Lab fee.
 Prerequisite: Art 304.

 ART 404.
 Painting III.
 (3) An advanced course emphasizing painting in various traditional and contemporary techniques with an emphasis on personal expression and individual style.
 Lab fee.
 Prerequisite: Art 304.

 ART 495.
 Senior Seminar.
 (3) A course designed to coordinate and clarify career goals in art for art majors and minors.
 Each student will work on projects and goals which are tailored to a specific career or to graduate study.
-In addition, students will meet together to discuss art theory, ethics, career management and job search procedures.
+In addition, students will meet together to discuss art theory, ethics, career management, the development of a portfolio, and job search procedures.

 ART 497.
 Senior Thesis.
 (3) A continuation of Art 495, Senior Seminar.
 Senior art majors are required to take this course during their last semester.
-Each student will select a faculty advisor to supervise the development of a coherent body of work for a senior thesis exhibit in May.
-Students will also be required to write a thesis to articulate their ideas about their work and present it for a final faculty review.
+Each student will select a faculty advisor to supervise the development of a coherent body of work for a senior thesis exhibit at the end of the studentís final semester.
+Students will also be required to write a thesis to articulate their ideas about their work, develop a portfolio, and present both for a final faculty review.